easy-updates-manager/easy-updates-manager/readme.txt

 == Frequently Asked Questions ==
 = Do you support older WordPress versions? =

-Version 5.0.x should support WP versions 4.0 - 4.2.x.
+Version 6.x.x should support WP versions 4.0 and up.
 Version 4.7.0 should support WP versions 2.3 - 4.0.

 Since WordPress is constantly changing, this plugin will always strive to support the latest version of WordPress.
 As there are many security vulnerabilities reported, please always keep WordPress as up-to-date as possible.